 - Cons: A considerable amount of work, maintenance, and confusion!
 Don’t believe me?
 Simply try to find the right page and the right form to use to sign up with HFA (no cheating by using the link I gave you above!). 🙂 And that’s just the tip of the iceberg.
 You won’t be able to affiliate with some agencies internationally… either they won’t let you, or you won’t understand their language.
 Although you’ll probably get the lion’s share of your mechanical royalties, you’ll likely still be missing out on at least some mechanical royalties somewhere.

 We’ll see what happens, but there is a new company that just started out that will hopefully clean up this entire mess: AMRA.
 One of their goals is to provide an international online service for collecting mechanical royalties.
 The idea is that all music services and stores in all countries would simply report their mechanical royalties to AMRA, and then publishers could create a single account with them to get all of their worldwide mechanical royalties in one place.
 Boom!
 Done.
 Hopefully, either AMRA or another service like that takes off and makes this whole process simple.

 What are mechanical licenses?

 In order to legally publish and distribute a sound recording of a composition that you do not own, you’ll need a mechanical license.
-Head on over to the page about mechanical royalties to learn more.
+Head on over to the page about mechanical licenses to learn more.